freerangeeggs/study-notes/MS-600/identity.md

 **Static scopes** are defined in the "API Permissions" of the AzureAD Application Registrations, and consented to on initial sign-in.
 If scopes are changed, the user needs to re-consent.

 **Dynamic Scopes** are not pre-defned, but requested at run-time, when wanted.
+Similar tor how an app asks for camera permissions at the time you want to take a profile photo, and not the first time you open the app.

 ### Use the MSAL JS login method